Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

     2.3. **Implementation Approach**
     - **Models:**
-      - **Database Models in proxy-browser-backend:** The project, proxy-browser-backend, includes specific models representing key entities such as User, Location, OTP, PaymentMethod, Plan, and Session.
       - **Direct Mapping to Database Tables:** Each of these models corresponds directly to respective database tables, ensuring a structured and organized data storage approach.
       - **Consistent Querying Components:** These models are integral components employed consistently across the project, facilitating data querying operations.
       - **Utilization of Sequelize:** The implementation of these models is streamlined and made efficient through the use of Sequelize, a database ORM (Object-Relational Mapping) tool.